danny-vo/pex-web-backend-technical-challenge/README.md

 #### "Infrastructure" Solution
 Admittedly, it is difficult to ensure high tolerance and reliability with only containers and not a fully blown infrastructure / cloud service but there are still some tools and methodology that I found to be useful.

 A bit of a more obvious solution, but using `redis` to store the current value in the Fibonacci sequence my application is currently on. helps to manage and recover state.
-Whenever state is modified, namely through the exexution of the `/next` endpoint, the app fires off a `Goroutine` to set the value in `redis`.
+Whenever state is modified, namely through the execution of the `/next` endpoint, the app fires off a `Goroutine` to set the value in `redis`.

 During application startup, the app attempts to retrieve the "current" value from `redis` while initializing its Fibonacci state.
 If an error is occurred, `redis` is not up, or the value is not yet set, the app starts from a fresh state.
 Elsewise the app retrieves the value stored in `redis` and constructs the `previous` and `next` values and uses that as its starting state.